fmauger1/QMol-grid/README.md

 ___

 ## Installation
-- download the zipped file in the release, and unzip it in a folder of the type `<user>/Documents/MATLAB/QMol-grid`
+- download the zipped file in the release, and unzip the content of the folder `/src/` in a folder of the type `<user>/Documents/MATLAB/QMol-grid`
 - add permanently the folder `<user>/Documents/MATLAB/QMol-grid` (without its subfolders) to the [MATLAB path](https://mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html)
 - after successful installation, the package documentation will be accessible in MATLAB's, in the "Supplemental Software" section